GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/federated-learning/examples/nvflare-tff/README.md

   and independent from the NVIDIA FLARE server runtime environment.
 The NVIDIA FLARE clients connect to the NVIDIA FLARE server.

-Cloud Service Mesh is configured to avoid intercepting traffic directed to the NVIDIA FLARE server because NVIDIA FLARE handles mTLS authentication.
-If Cloud Service Mesh intercepted the traffic directed at the NVIDIA FLARE server, the Cloud Service Mesh proxy sidecar would present the service mesh certificate, causing the NVIDIA FLARE clients to fail TLS certificate validation because they receive a certificate that they don't recognize.

-Note: due a bug in the Istio gateway implementation when exposing TCP services, this reference architecture exposes the NVIDIA FLARE server using a LoadBalancer service instead of exposing it using the service mesh ingress gateway.
-As soon as the bug is resolved, the reference architecture will be refactored to use the service mesh ingress gateway instead of exposing the NVIDIA FLARE server using a LoadBalancer service.

 ### Modify the NVIDIA FLARE workspace and upload training code

 If you need to modify the NVIDIA FLARE workspace, you interact with the `nvf-ws`